abw/badger-database-js/manual/builder_methods.md

 ```

 An object can also contain a `column` item.
 In this case it is assumed to
-be a single column name is not split into separate columns.
+be a single column name which is not split into separate columns.
 The optional
 `as` property can be provided to create an alias for the column.

 ```js